risk-first/website/estimating/Risk-First-Planning.md

 # Risk-First Planning

-In the previous article, [Fixing Scrum](Fixing-Scrum.md), examined Scrum's idea of "Sprints" and concluded:
+The previous article, [Fixing Scrum](Fixing-Scrum.md), examined Scrum's idea of "Sprints" and concluded:

 - The main purpose of a Sprint is to ensure there is a **feedback loop**.
 Every two weeks (or however long the Sprint is) we have a Sprint Review, and review the code that has been completed during the Sprint.
 In Risk-First parlance, we call this [Meeting Reality](../thinking/Glossary.md#meet-reality).
 It is the process of _testing your ideas against reality_ to make sure they stand up.